Recommended Aquatic Sites

 Measuring less than an inch, the fish is deep blue with pearly pink or golden iridescent spots, National Geographic News reported.
 It lives in heavily vegetated ponds in that remote northern area.

 Initially the danio's location was kept secret, but other commercial dealers soon learned of the fish, Tyson Roberts, an ichthyologist told National Geographic.
-Within a few months, one Thai company alone had exported about 15,000 of the fish, Roberts said, and, since then, exportation is estimated to have reached 10 times that amount, mainly to Japan, North America, and Europe.
+Within a few months one Thai company alone had exported about 15,000 of the fish, Roberts said.
+Since then, exportation is estimated to have reached 10 times that amount, mainly to Japan, North America, and Europe.

 Picture above from: The Celestial Danio, a highly anticipated species description by Tyson Roberts